-Caffeinate: Kenilworth Bakery, 8 Elizabeth Street, Kenilworth (don’t forget to pick up a jam-filled doughnut too!).
+Caffeinate: Kenilworth Bakery, 8 Elizabeth Street, Kenilworth (stock up on their award-winning pastries and doughnuts)

 While you’re here: Explore SEA LIFE at Mooloolaba, Australia Zoo or Aussie World; taste the local flavours at the Ginger Factory and Maleny Dairies; or find your perfect patch of sand with this local’s beach guide.

 North of Noosa, the landscape takes a wilder, more rugged turn; expansive National Parks, rugged, empty coastline, and nature, all take centre stage from here on in.